-There are a number of reasons you might consider a 1031 exchange, from swapping out a potentially bad property to saving on taxes.
+There are a number of reasons a real estate owner might consider a Florida 1031 exchange, from swapping out a potentially bad property to saving on capital gains taxes.

-As a savvy investor in Miami, you can make huge tax savings when looking to sell an investment property.
+As a savvy Florida real estate investor, you can make huge tax savings when looking to sell investment properties.
 Normally, when selling a business or an investment, the IRA expects you to pay up to 30 percent in taxes.

 Luckily for you, there is a legal way in which you can avoid this tax burden.
 And that is through the 1031 Exchange which is contained in Section 1031 of the IRA Code.
 It basically allows investors to exchange one property for another in order to defer tax payments.

-There is a catch, though.
-The properties being exchanged must be “like-kind”.
+There is a catch, though; you must exchange a “like-kind” property.
 In real estate law, “like-kind” properties are those that are similar in nature and are held in the United States.

 Eligible 1031 Property Types